HaxeFoundation/haxe-evolution/proposals/0000-new-function-type.md

-Because of the required function type structure changes, it will break macros that work with `haxe.macro.Expr.ComplexType`, other than that it should not break anything because it's a complete new syntax.
+Because of the required function type structure changes, it will break macros that work with `haxe.macro.Expr.ComplexType`, other than that it should not break anything because it's a completely new syntax.

 If we want to deprecate/remove the old syntax, so we can have one function type syntax (and this support unnamed arguments as mentioned above), we can provide a migration tool based on